 In July 2008, following the retirement of sitting member Alexander Downer, Day sought pre-selection for the Federal seat of Mayo and was endorsed by former Treasurer Peter Costello.
 He was one of 9 candidates.
 Following the pre-selection, Day resigned his membership of the Liberal Party citing '"manipulation of the pre-selection process to ensure the pre-selection of one particular candidate" (Jamie Briggs) over the other candidates (9).
 Day's allegations were backed up by other Liberal Party members (10).
 The Liberal Party suffered a massive swing against it at the subsequent by-election (11).

 Immediately following his resignation, Bob Day was invited to join Family First as its candidate in the Mayo by-election receiving 11.4% of the primary vote.
 Day was elected Party Chairman in November 2008 and in April 2009 was endorsed as Family First's Lead Senate Candidate for the 2010 Federal election.
-In December 2010 he was endorsed as the Party’s lead Senate candidate in the Federal election and was elected as a Senator for South Australia.
+In 2013 he stood as the Party’s lead Senate candidate in the Federal election and was elected as a Senator for South Australia.